Vienna terror attack: 'Islamist' motive suspected in deadly shootings | DW | 03.11.2020

 German Chancellor Angela Merkel voiced support and solidarity for Austria on Tuesday.
 In a statement posted by her spokesman on Twitter, Merkel said her thoughts were with the people of Vienna and the security forces facing the danger of "terrorist violence."

 "Islamist terrorism is our common enemy.
-The fight against these murderers and their and their instigators is our common fight."
+The fight against these murderers and their instigators is our common fight."

 French President Emmanuel Macron tweeted in response to the attack: "We share the shock and sadness of the Austrians after an attack in Vienna.
 This is our Europe.
 Our enemies need to know who they are dealing with.
 We won't give in to anything."